Key takeaways

 The 90-day framework

 We’ve shipped production AI for mid-market companies in under 90 days — repeatedly.
 Not by cutting corners, but by solving the operationalization problem from day one instead of treating it as an afterthought.
-As brothers, we’ve argued about the right sequence for years.
-We landed on parallel tracks: model development and production infrastructure happen simultaneously.
+The framework runs four phases, with model development and production infrastructure on parallel tracks.

 The difference isn’t speed — it’s sequence.
 Parallel execution of model development and operations infrastructure compresses the timeline without cutting scope.